-4. All of the following discharges are prohibited:
+IV.B.4.
+All of the following discharges are prohibited:

-Debris and trash resulting from construction activities, in accordance with State Water Board Resolution 2015-0019, the Trash Amendments of the Water Quality Control Plan for Ocean Waters of California and the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California.
-If the discharger can satisfactorily demonstrate to the State or Regional Water Board its inability to comply with the outright prohibition of the discharge of debris and trash, then State or Regional Water Board may require the discharger to either:
+a.
+Debris and trash, in accordance with State Water Board Resolution 2015-0019, the Trash Provisions of the Water Quality Control Plan for Ocean Waters of California and the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California, as applicable to construction stormwater discharges.

-Install, operate, and maintain full capture systems for all storm drains that capture runoff from the f site regulated by this General Permit; or,

-Install, operate, and maintain any combination of full capture systems, multi-benefit projects, other treatment controls, and/or institutional controls for the site regulated by this General Permit.
-The discharger shall demonstrate that such combination achieves full capture systems equivalency.
+i.
+To comply with the Trash Provisions, dischargers shall implement, operate, and maintain trash management, treatment, and institutional controls to eliminate debris and trash from all stormwater discharges and authorized non-stormwater dischargers consistent with the prohibition of the discharge of debris and trash regulated by this General Permit.
+If the discharger is unable to comply with the prohibition of the discharge of debris and trash, the discharger must submit, for Regional Water Board Executive Office or designee approval, an amended Stormwater Pollution Prevention Plan addressing:

+1. A demonstration that the discharger is unable to comply with this outright prohibition of the discharge of debris and trash; and,

+2. A demonstration that the discharger’s chosen combination of trash management, treatment, and institutional controls achieves full capture system equivalency.

+b.
 Treatment chemicals except as authorized in Attachment F and G;

+c.
 Wastewater from washout or cleanout of areas, structures or equipment with concrete, grout, stucco, paint or other construction materials;

+d.
 Form-release oils and curing compounds;

+e.
 Fuels, oils, fluids, or other materials used in vehicle and equipment operation and maintenance;

-Soaps, solvents, or detergents (e.g., used in vehicle equipment washing or external building wash down); and
+f.
+Soaps, solvents, or detergents (e.g., used in vehicle equipment washing or external building wash down); and,

+g.
 Toxic or hazardous substances (e.g., asbestos, lead, mercury, or PCBs).

-C. Effluent Limitations and Action Levels
+IV.C.
+Effluent Limitations and Action Levels

-1. Narrative Effluent Limitations
+IV.C.1.
+Narrative Effluent Limitations

-a.
-Stormwater discharges and authorized non-stormwater discharges regulated by this General Permit shall not contain a hazardous substance equal to or in excess of reportable quantities established in 40 Code of Federal Regulations section 117.3 and 302.4, unless a separate NPDES Permit has been issued to regulate those discharges.
+IV.C.1.a.
+Stormwater discharges and authorized non-stormwater discharges regulated by this General Permit shall not contain a hazardous substance equal to or in excess of reportable quantities established in 40 Code of Federal Regulations §§ 117.3 and 302.4, unless a separate NPDES Permit has been issued to regulate those discharges.

-b.
+IV.C.1.b.
 Dischargers shall minimize or prevent pollutants in stormwater discharges and authorized non-stormwater discharges through the use of controls, structures, and management practices set forth in the order and attachments of this General Permit that achieve best available technology (BAT) for toxic and non-conventional pollutants and best conventional technology (BCT) for conventional pollutants.

-2. Numeric Effluent Limitations (NELs)
+IV.C.2.
+Numeric Effluent Limitations

-a.
-All dischargers implementing active treatment systems are subject to the NELs required in Attachment F.
+IV.C.2.a.
+All dischargers implementing active treatment systems are subject to the numeric effluent limitations required in Attachment F.

-b.
-All dischargers that are Responsible Dischargers for a TMDL with a waste load allocation that was translated into a TMDL-related NEL, are subject to the NEL as indicated by Table H-2 in Attachment H.
+IV.C.2.b.
+All dischargers that are Responsible Dischargers for a TMDL with a waste load allocation that was translated into a TMDL-related numeric effluent limitation, are subject to the numeric effluent limitations as indicated by Table H-2 in Attachment H.

-3. Numeric Action Levels (NALs)
+IV.C.3.
+Numeric Action Levels

-a.
-All dischargers that are Responsible Dischargers for a TMDL with a waste load allocation that was translated into a TMDL-related NAL, are subject to the NAL as indicated by Table H-2 in Attachment H.
+IV.C.3.a.
+All dischargers that are Responsible Dischargers for a TMDL with a waste load allocation that was translated into a TMDL-related numeric action level, are subject to the numeric action level as indicated by Table H-2 in Attachment H.

-b.
-Dischargers with dewatering activities not subject to a separate NPDES permit are subject to the NALs required in Attachment J.
+IV.C.3.b.
+Dischargers with dewatering activities not subject to a separate NPDES permit are subject to the numeric action levels required in Attachment J.